Post-Install Configuration

 Configuring Push Server Credentials

-To obtain APNS credentials for iOS apps, visit the Apple’s developer portal to find:
+To obtain APNS credentials for iOS apps, visit Apple’s developer portal to find:

 - Key ID